-CDR Macklin was born in Denver, CO.
+CDR Macklin is a native of Denver, Colorado.
 CDR Macklin began the path of ministry by attending Trinity Bible College in Ellendale, ND where he achieved a double major in Bible and Ministerial in 1990 and was also able to play college football.
 After leaving Ellendale he began a twelve year path as a civilian pastor of which he pastored in Texas, Colorado and Nebraska.

 It was during his final pastorate that ENS Macklin answered the call to become a Navy Chaplain and was commissioned into the US Navy on March 11, 2002.
 ENS Macklin started his military officer development at Springfield Armed Forces Reserve Center in the summer of 2002 and left November 2004; after finishing his Theological Seminary degree in October, 2004.
 LTJG Macklin accepted his Ecclesiastical Endorsement from the Assemblies of God and began his active duty career in November of 2004.